pekupk/manvsolives/README.md

 ## Testing and development server

 The testing server is a nodejs Hapi web server (c.f., index.js & package.json).
 The server serves a static web page part1.html where the game is embedded.
-It also serves the routes for javascript files and the assets files.
+It also serves the routes for both javascript files and assets files.

 ## Assets